Free and Fairer Elections

 Ensuring All Voices Are Heard

 Our nation was founded on the principle that all citizens are entitled to an equal voice in their government.
-When corporations or the very wealthy flood elections with untold amounts of money, the voices of countless middle class Americans are drowned out.
-In response, Rep. Larson is a proud cosponsor of the Government by the People Act (H.R.
-20) which would empower everyday people rather than special interests through three simple policy changes:
+When corporations or the very wealthy flood elections with untold amounts of money, the voices of countless middle-class Americans are drowned out.
+Rep. Larson first introduced the Fair Elections Now Act in 2008, a proposal modeled after Connecticut’s successful publicly funded elections program.

 Protecting the Right to Vote